 You can use wind patterns to your advantage when you fly cross-country.
 If there is a front or a pressure center near your route, explore the winds aloft forecasts.
 Start by choosing a route that keeps the low pressure to your left§.
 By adjusting your altitude and/or route you can often find a substantial tailwind (or at least a substantially decreased headwind).

-By ancient tradition, any wind that is named for a cardinal
+By ancient tradition, any wind that is named for a compass

 direction is named for the direction from whence it comes.

 For example, a south wind (or southerly wind)

 blows from the south.
 Similarly a sea breeze blows in

 from the sea, and a land breeze blows out from

 To avoid confusion, it is better to say “wind from the south” rather than “south wind”.